lennilobel/sql2022-workshop-hol/README.md

    The restoration process will begin, and SSMS will display a progress bar.
 Once the process completes, a message will appear informing you that the database has been successfully restored.
 Click OK, and the AdventureWorks2019 database will appear in the Databases folder in Object Explorer.

-5. **Wide World Importers Database**: One demo uses the Wide World Importers sample database.
+5. **Wide World Importers Database**: One lab uses the Wide World Importers sample database.
 Download the `WideWorldImporters.bak` backup file file available [here](https://1drv.ms/f/s!AiiTRkT0Yvc4xd8Kz1oSgzjbselEIA?e=yFaqjc) (right-click and open in a new tab).

    Then restore the database using similar steps you just followed for AdventureWorks2019: